smwallace949/cs326-team-sigma/docs/milestone3.md

 Breakdown of labor:
 Alan:
-Elisavet: set up mongobd with collections, create secret file, example document of collections
+Elisavet: Set up MongoDB Cluster with above collections, created secret file, example document of collections, group endpoints to be used with the database
 Sam: Updated endpoints with logic for CRUD operations on the database, more backend logic.
 Wrote tests for endpoints (servertests.js)